Search This Blog

 349. All The Way From Memphis by Mott the Hoople 1973

 In 1973 if Bowie told me to buy a record I would do it.
 He put his stamp on the times.
-Iggy Pop, Lou Reed, New York dolls and Mott The Hoople.
+Iggy Pop, Lou Reed, New York Dolls, and Mott The Hoople.
 Though I liked the first Mott album I loved the second.
 The first track which is this one just exploded out of the record player.
 It made me want to play piano.
 I still would like to play piano.
 Just like Little Richard and Jerry Lee Lewis.
 Banging the keys which obviously Ian Hunter is doing here.

 Wednesday, January 18, 2012